Lois Elaine Curtiss (1943 - 2019)

 She was born November 24, 1943 at Dr. Huff’s office, Lake Odessa, Michigan, Odessa Township, Ionia County, daughter of Stephen and Sarah (Tanner) Curtiss of Lake Odessa.
 She attended Hinderleider School (K-8th), graduated from Saranac High School in 1961, and from Spring Arbor College (Free Methodist) in 1965 with Bachelor of Arts Degree.

-She was a school teacher at Saranac Elementary (1965 - 1968) and Rupp Memorial Missionary School, Kabala, Sierra Leone, West Africa as a teacher to the Missionary children where she served for two terms (1968 – 1975) and then taught a few years at Saranac Elementary Schools and Clarksville Nursery School.
+She was a school teacher at Saranac Elementary (1965 - 1968) and Rupp Memorial School, Kabala, Sierra Leone, West Africa as a teacher to the missionary children where she served for two terms (1969 – 1977) and then taught a few years at Saranac Elementary Schools and Clarksville Nursery School.

 Lois loved her family and the Lord.
 She was a member of the West Berlin Wesleyan Church (Pathway) and served as church Treasurer, active Board member, Pianist, Sunday School teacher, Chorister, President of the Wesleyan Women Missionary International, and various other church committees including compiling the history for 100th Anniversary (1996) of West Berlin Wesleyan Church.

-Lois was a 41-year survivor of Kidney disease, experiencing kidney transplants and dialysis.
-Many thanks to all: St. Mary’s Hospital, Grand Rapids, MI, Dr. Alex (Primary Kidney Surgeon) and many others; Dr. Edmundson, Saranac, MI; DaVita Dialysis – Ionia, MI & Huntington/Marion, IN; Fresenius Dialysis, Marion, IN; Lutheran Hospital, Ft Wayne, IN, Colonial Oaks Health & Rehabilitation Center for their care and services.
+Lois had 41-years of Kidney problems, experiencing kidney transplants and dialysis.
+Many thanks to all: St. Mary’s Hospital, Grand Rapids, MI, Dr. Alex (Primary Kidney Surgeon) and many others; Dr. Edmundson, Saranac, MI; A. Johnson, DC, Ionia, MI and D. Riddle, DC, Hastings, MI; L. Lutes, DC and G. Lundius, DC, Marion, IN; Wellness Center J. Friedersdolf, Wabash, IN and C. Mullinix, FNP-C, Gas City, IN; DaVita Dialysis – Ionia, MI & Huntington/Marion, IN; Fresenius Dialysis, Marion, IN; Lutheran Hospital, Ft Wayne, IN, Colonial Oaks Health & Rehabilitation Center for their care and services.

 She enjoyed genealogy research and chaired the formation First Families of Ionia County, actively involved with Ionia County Genealogical Society and research on Rural Schools of Ionia County.
 She was recognized as the family historian – Curtiss, Tanner, Potter, Hinderleider, Lautenschlager, York, Goodenough, and Townsend.